kzys/8-p.info/v4/now/index.md

+---
-export const title = 'What Kazuyoshi is doing right now'
+title: What Kazuyoshi is doing right now
+---

 # What I'm doing right now